zhc940702/CGATCPred/README.md

 SMCom: The integrated similarity matrix of chemicals.

-The above five matrices can be collected from the file "Chemical_chemical.links.detailed.v5.0.tsv.gz" in STITCH database.
+The above five similarity matrices can be collected from the file "Chemical_chemical.links.detailed.v5.0.tsv.gz" in STITCH database.

 SMcp: The results of the online program (SIMCOMP).
 SIMCOMP is used to determine the maximal common substructure of two drugs and calculate the score based on the sizes of the common substructure and two drugs.
+SMcp can be calculated by the website (http://www.genome.jp/tools/simcomp/).

 SMsub: The results of the online program (SUBCOMP).
 SUBCOMP is used to determine exactly matching substructures or superstructures, thereby evaluating the similarity score.
+SMsub can be calculated by the website (http://www.genome.jp/tools/subcomp/).

-Drug_ATC_label: The compound-ATC code adjacency matrix, each row of the matrix corresponds to multiple ATC code labels of a compound.
+Compound-ATC code association matrix: each row of the matrix corresponds to multiple ATC code labels of a compound.

+ATC code word vector coding matrix: The vector can be obtained by using the ‘torchtext’ package in python.

 # Train and test folds
 python cross_validation.py --rawdata_dir /Your path --model_dir /Your path --num_epochs Your number --batch_size Your number